-The admissions procedure runs through Open Apply please visit the relevant section of the website.
-Open Apply is an online system the school uses in order to process applications, allowing 24-hour access.
-The first step in the procedure is the registration of interest (RoI) in the school.
+The admissions procedure runs through Open Apply.
+Please visit the Admissions section of the website.
+Open Apply is the online platform the school uses in order to process applications, allowing 24-hour access.
+The first step in the procedure is submitting an Enquiry.

-The school has three different locations.
-The application procedure for all locations is the same.
-You will be able to select options regarding the location of your choice when completing the Registration of Interest, the first step in the admissions process.
+The AICS is one school with three campuses.
+The application procedure for all campuses is the same.
+You will be able to select options regarding campus choices when completing the Enquiry, the first step in the admissions process.

 In order to apply, please follow the procedure in Open Apply.
-Applications will be processed in order of entry even though we cannot guarantee placement.
+Applications will be processed in order of receipt, though we cannot guarantee placement.